-Honors Night: Honors Night will be celebrated at the end of April or beginning of May for students in grades six through eight who have accomplished the following:
+Honors Night: Honors Night will be celebrated in the spring for students in grades six through eight who have accomplished the following:

 - 1. Maintained an academic grade point average over the first three quarters of the school year as defined in the Honor Roll Policy. - 2.
 Average of the first three quarters academic grades will be used to determine the academic achievement of the student. - 3.
 It is recognized that students are expected to perform well throughout the 4th quarter grading period.
 Those graduating from 8th grade will have all 1st through 4th quarter grades considered for purposes of determining honors and high honors awards at graduation ceremonies.